 The NICU Stay

-I knew that my baby would be checked out by the NICU team and most likely stay in an isolette.
+I knew my baby would be checked out by the NICU team and most likely stay in an isolette.
 While I’ve seen lots of babies with IVs, it’s different when you’re looking at your child.

 As you can see, his skin tone was quite red.
 In his first few days of life, he was put under bilirubin lights to prevent any issues.
 He was only under lights for 48 hours and never needed them again.